Brightify/Reactant/docs/tutorials/RGitHubExplorer/explorer.md

 </Component>
 ```

-Of course Putting this all together in `RepositoryRootView.swift` will look like this:
+Putting this all together in `RepositoryRootView.swift` will look like this:
 ```swift
 // RepositoryRootView.swift